 The ambitious free mapping project at openstreetmap.org aims to provide free worldwide maps based on volunteer data.
 Coverage in some places is lower than the commercial offerings, but growing, and in some areas the details is actually better.
 And the data can be used without restriction.
 This is the source of the map images used by Prune including the opencyclemap and openpistemap extensions.
 It's also got a great wiki and is also a source of free maps which you can download to the memory cards of GPS receivers.

 The popular photo-sharing site flickr.com includes geotagging of photos, and a simple interface for assigning coordinates to photos.
 Requires user registration.

 Another photo-sharing site locr.com concentrates on the idea of geotagging photos (rather than that being an optional extra).
 Requires user registration to submit photos but anyone can browse using the map.

-Like a cross between GpsVisualizer and gpsies, this website / software Breadcrumbs (possibly dead link?) is a mix of personal track management (using GPSBabel or garmin browser plugins), track editing (deleting, moving, adding points) and also track publishing and sharing.
-Browsing the published tracks doesn't require registration, but the site seems dead now.
+Like a cross between GpsVisualizer and gpsies, this website / software (previously at gobreadcrumbs.com) was a mix of personal track management (using GPSBabel or garmin browser plugins), track editing (deleting, moving, adding points) and also track publishing and sharing.
+Browsing the published tracks didn't require registration, but the site seems dead now.